AbhishekBalegundi/HotelManagementByJavaSwing/README.md

 ## Database Configuration

 Make sure to set up the MySQL database with the appropriate schema and tables as per the requirements of the application.
-The database configuration can be found in the `dbconfig.properties` file.

 ## Features